ministryofjustice/moj-frontend/docs/style-guide.md

 ### Category (such as Category A prison)

-Always capitalise and write out in full.
+Capitalise and write out in full.
 For example, 'Category A'.

-Do not use 'Cat'.
+You can shorten to 'Cat' if you have limited space, for example in alert flags on the prisoner profile.

 Use 'Category A – high' for high-profile prisoners.